 There are various approaches to the implementation of an A/D converter.
 One of these makes use of a set of comparators whose inputs are referenced to the quantized voltage levels.
 This is the fastest type of A/D converter available and is often called a "flash" converter.
-To demonstrate the quantization effect we will build various parts of an A/D and D/A converter.
-(A full converter is a bit complicated to build and test in one lab period.)
+To demonstrate the quantization effect we will use an Electronics Workbench simulation.
+(This lab is a bit complicated to build and test in one lab period.)
 The fabricated circuit consists, in part, of an 8-bit, comparator-based flash A/D converter as shown in Figure 4.
-The output of the converter is an 8-bit code that is converted into a 3-bit binary code using the circuit of Figure 5.
-The output of this code converter is connected to the input of an op amp-based D/A converter (see

-Figure 3) whose output can, in turn, be displayed on a scope or a DMM.
+The output of the converter is an 8-bit code which is converted into a 3-bit binary code using the circuit of Figure 5.
+The output of this code converter is connected to the input of an op amp-based D/A converter (see Figure 3) whose output can, in turn, be displayed on a scope or a DMM.